Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/03-enemy-behaviours.md

 Finally, implement the following features:

 - Start the player with 5 health.
-- Update the "Health" label in the top left corner of the screen whenever our health value is modified (This should be the job of our `UserInterface` script)
+- Update the "Health" label in the top left corner of the screen whenever our health value is modified (This should be the job of our `UserInterface` script).
 - Decrement (decrease by one) the player's health whenever an enemy reaches the cookie (you can use a trigger collider on the cookie, or make this happen when the enemy reaches their final waypoint).
 - Play the Game Over animation when the player's health reaches 0 (there is an `Animator` attached to the `GameOverLabel` script.
 You'll need to call `.SetTrigger("gameOver")` on it to fire the animation.
-This is also the responsibility of `UserInterface`.)
+This is also the responsibility of `UserInterface`).

 ## Bonus Task